Geography & Environmental Studies

 3 Credits (6P)

-A graduate level field-based class where students complete exercises in physical, cultural, and environmental geography in the Southwest.
-May be offered as a two-week intensive class where students are away from Las Cruces and camping; or may be offered with weekend field trips depending on the instructor.
+A field-based course in which students acquire knowledge and skills in physical, cultural, and environmental geography of the U.S. Southwest.
+May be offered as a two-week intensive class where students are away from Las Cruces and camping or as a local class with weekend field trips.
 A lab fee for transportation and other expenses is required.
-May be repeated up to 3 credits.
+Taught with GEOG 483.

 GEOG 584.
 Critical Methodologies